VivusHub/Vivus/share/twitter/README.md

 ```
 Now that you've set the foundation to send tweets from your server let's get setup the twitter API

-# Twitter app
+# Twitter App
-Create your twitter app on http://developer.twitter.com/en/apps, and get your save your keys and tokens.
+Create your twitter app on [Twitter Developer](http://developer.twitter.com/en/apps), and get your save your keys and tokens.
 This tokens include
 your consumer api keys and access tokens which will be used for request.

-# Code To Send Tweets
+# Send Tweets
 To start sending tweets, create a your php file in yourproject folder and write the following codes right.
 ```
 // Import the class